-CHT 115 History of Christianity in a Global Context (3 hours) CHT 200 History of Christianity in the United States (3 hours) TSE 110-111 Systematic Theology I & II (6 hours) TSE 120 Christian Ethics (3 hours)
+CHT 115 History of Christianity in a Global Context (3 hours) CHT 200 History of Religion in the United States (3 hours) TSE 110-111 Systematic Theology I & II (6 hours) TSE 120 Christian Ethics (3 hours)

-Besides the required courses listed above, students must also complete 15 credit hours of concentration electives which consist of any non-required CHT or TSE course-and an additional summative project/course: either writing a thesis (PTH 364-65) or completing an additional 3-hour CHT or TSE 300-level elective for which the student will write a 15-25-page paper.
+Besides the required courses listed above, students must also complete 15 credit hours of concentration electives which consist of any non-required CHT or TSE course-and an additional summative project/course: either writing a thesis (PTH 364-365) or completing an additional 3-hour CHT or TSE 300-level elective for which the student will write a 15-25-page paper.
 Outside of these concentration requirements, concentrators must take an additional 24-27 credit hours of electives, at least 15 of which must be BST courses.

-United Methodist concentrators in History and Theology interested in pursuing ordination as a deacon should include the following courses in their elective hours:
+United Methodist MTS students interested in pursuing ordination as a deacon should include the following courses in their elective hours, along with any others required by their conferences: